Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 *Updated April 2024*

-In the various [[Lionsberg Wiki Books]], we have circumambulated the [[New Vision and Plan]] in detail from various angles, in more detail.
+In the various [[Lionsberg Wiki Books]], we have circumambulated the [[New Vision and Plan]] from various angles in more detail.

 This shorter presentation aims to approach (the whole) from the lens of a unified strategy and plan to meet this moment in history.

-It is intentionally designed to remain an eternally incomplete [[Work In Progress]], designed to be continuously improved by each individual and locality that joins [[The Quest]] towards [[The Goal]].
+It is designed to remain an eternally incomplete [[Work In Progress]] - a living document that is continuously improved as new co-creators join [[The Movement]] and bring their unique [[Puzzle Pieces]] to the banquet table.

-It is an opening Future Story to hold the place for the Future Stories that will emerge from millions of groups, teams, and localities around the world.
+It is an opening Vision to hold the place for the [[Future Stories]] that will emerge from millions of groups, teams, and localities around the world.

 In fact, if you are reading this, you likely will discover that something is missing, and that you are holding a unique piece of [[The Divine Puzzle]].
-Every time new [[Puzzle Pieces]] are discovered that fill in a [[Hole In Our Map]], we are elated.
-That is process of emergence and co-creation.
+Every time new [[Puzzle Pieces]] are discovered that fill in a [[Hole In Our Map]], we are elated. [[Every Defect Is A Gift]]. [[Like Gold Refined Seven Times]], eventually only what is most Wise, Right, True and Good will remain.

+Our adventure into the [[Unknown]] is a process of emergence and co-creation.

 ## Executive Summary